A lot of your behavior can be explained by an interesting psychological phenomenon that marketers use constantly.

 This works best if you have a physical product or more than one product offering.

-After a sale, set up an autoresponder email with an offer of a discount if a review or testimonial is left.
+After a sale or when someone joins your list, set up an autoresponder email with an offer of a discount if a review or testimonial is left.
 When they’ve left a testimonial, send them the coupon code for their next purchase.

 I have a hunch that you would find the former more credible.
 That’s how social proof works - and luckily it’s not that hard to get featured in press and in larger publications.

-Here are a few different ways to do just that - even when you’re starting from scratch.
+Here are a few different ways you can do similar - even when you’re starting from scratch:

 One great way to build up social proof that almost anybody can do is through guest posting.